Adhesive capsulitis of the shoulder: Epidemiology

 Adhesive capsulitis newly affects approximately 0.75% to 5.0% percent of people a year.
 Rates are higher in people with diabetes (10–46%).
-Following breast surgery, some known complications include loss of shoulder range of motion (ROM) and reduced functional mobility in the involved arm.
-Occurrence is rare in children and people under 40. with the highest prevalence between 40 and 70 years of age.
+Following breast surgery, some known complications include loss of shoulder range of motion and reduced functional mobility in the involved arm.
+Occurrence is rare in children and people under 40, with the highest prevalence between 40 and 70 years of age.
 The condition is more common in women than in men (70% of patients are women aged 40–60).
 People with diabetes, stroke, lung disease, rheumatoid arthritis, or heart disease are at a higher risk for frozen shoulder.
 Symptoms in people with diabetes may be more protracted than in the non-diabetic population.